immutable/ts-immutable-sdk/packages/checkout/README.md

 In production however, the widgets-lib package is built as a browser bundle and is dynamically included in the DOM when you call `await checkout.widgets()`.

-To test this setup locally you will need to run
+To test this setup locally and force the widgets bundle to be loaded from `localhost` you will need to run

 ```
 cd sdk